CNAG-Biomedical-Informatics/convert-pheno/README.md

     /usr/share/convert-pheno/bin/convert-pheno

-The default container user is named `dockeruser`.
+The default container user is `root` but you can also run the container as `$UID=1000` (`dockeruser`).

+     docker run --user 1000 -tid --name convert-pheno cnag/convert-pheno:latest

 Alternatively, you can use `make` to perform all the previous steps: